Approximating the order 2 quantum Wasserstein distance using the moment-SOS hierarchy: Concluding numerical experiments and perspectives

 Another future research topic is to analyze the convergence rate of our hierarchy.
 Convergence rates in $O(1/t^2)$ have been obtained for the DPS hierarchy in \cite{navascues2009power} and \cite{fang2021sum} by means of a quantum de Finetti theorem and the polynomial kernel method, respectively.
 In a follow-up paper \cite{magron2025convergence}, the second author has used such polynomial kernels to obtain a similar convergence rate for the order 2 quantum Wasserstein distance.
 It would be interesting to either retrieve or improve this rate by using a quantum de Finetti theorem.

 This note focused solely on the order $p=2$ quantum Wasserstein distance.
-An exciting research track would be to identify for which other values of $p$ one can characterize the corresponding quantum Wasserstein distances as (non)linear GMP instances.
+Other cases of special interest include the infinite-order quantum Wasserstein distance ($p=\infty$).
+An exciting research track would be to identify for which values of $p$ one could characterize the corresponding quantum Wasserstein distances as linear or more generally convex moment problems.
+Additionally, the recent framework \cite{klep2025sums} would allow us to also consider quantum transport problems cast as nonlinear polynomial moment problems.

-\paragraph{Acknowledgments.} We thank Emily Beatty, Jonas Britz and Monique Laurent for fruitful discussions.
+\paragraph{Acknowledgments.} The authors are grateful to the two anonymous referees for their constructive feedback.
+We thank Emily Beatty, Jonas Britz and Monique Laurent for fruitful discussions.
 Part of this research was performed while the first author was visiting the Institute for Pure and Applied Mathematics (IPAM), which is supported by the National Science Foundation (Grant No. DMS-1925919).
-This work was also supported by the European Union's HORIZON--MSCA-2023-DN-JD programme under the Horizon Europe (HORIZON) Marie Sklodowska-Curie Actions, grant agreement 101120296 (TENORS).
+This work was also supported by the European Union's HORIZON--MSCA-2023-DN-JD programme under the Horizon Europe (HORIZON) Marie Sklodowska-Curie Actions, grant agreement 101120296 (TENORS). \paragraph{Data availability statement.} We do not analyse or generate any datasets, because our work proceeds within a theoretical and mathematical approach.

 [1]{$^{#1}$}